Industry task forces

 Despite growing momentum for net zero ambitions from countries, regions, and corporates in recent years, there remains a notable gap in the available tools to enable investment in transitioning companies delivering progress.

-It is this gap SMI seeks to address – by providing a framework, with underpinning principles, to help stakeholders to identify, assess, rank, and track companies driving the transition.
+It is this gap the Sustainable Markets Initiative seeks to address – by providing a framework, with underpinning principles, to help stakeholders to identify, assess, rank, and track companies driving the transition.

 Read the full report here